OFFIS-DAI/mango/docs/source/tutorial.rst

 Introduction
 ***************

-This tutorial gives an overview of the basic functions of mango agents and containers.
-It consists of four parts building a scenario of two PV plants, operated by their respective agents being directed by a remote controller.
+This tutorial gives an overview of the essential functions of mango agents and containers.
+It consists of four parts in which we are building a scenario of two solar power plants, operated by their respective agents being directed by a remote controller.

-Subsequent parts either extend the functionality or simplify some concept in the previous part.
+Subsequent parts either extend the functionality or simplify some concepts in the previous part.

-As a whole, this tutorial covers:
+As a whole, this tutorial covers
-    - container and agent creation
-    - message passing within a container
+ #. container and agent creation, message passing within a container
-    - message passing between containers
+ #. message passing between containers
-    - codecs
+ #. codecs
-    - scheduling
+ #. scheduling and roles.
-    - roles

 *****************************